 This course will examine the daily practice of managing collections of film, video, audio, and digital materials.
 Topics discussed include appraisal, collection policies, inventorying, and physical and digital storage.
 Students will learn how to prioritize preservation and access activities by weighting copyright, uniqueness of content, format obsolescence and deterioration, and financial considerations.
 An emphasis is placed on digital project planning and budgeting.
 Fundraising strategies are also discussed.
 Coursework includes students completing a collection assessment as well as a grant proposal for prioritized activities associated with their collection.

 This is the first course in a two-course sequence that gives students direct experience with the process of re-formatting video materials for preservation and access.
 Addressing in-house systems and work with vendors, the class increases knowledge in areas of: archival standards; prioritization and decisionÐmaking; source and destination formats; technical requirements and systems; preparation and workflow; documentation and metadata capture; quality assurance; and overall project management.
 Students have hands-on experience with tape preparation and reÐformatting using equipment in the MIAP Lab, and interact with experts from preservation companies and from other NYU departments.

-This class will address the use of digital files as preservation media, and will investigate current theories and practices for the conservation and preservation of both digitized and born digital materials.
+This class will address the use of digital files and infrastructure as preservation media, and will investigate current theories and practices for the conservation and preservation of both digitized and born digital materials.
 Students will learn the details of the functions of digital preservation environments and repositories, and what infrastructure, policies, and procedures need to be a part of a repository in order to make it preservation compliant.
 Students will gain practical skills with identification, analysis, handling, and risk assessment for works as a whole, their component parts, and associated software and metadata.
 Initiatives and R&D efforts by the national, international, regional, and cooperative organizations will be explored.
 Digital literacy will be emphasized, and through a combination of lectures, discussion, and hands-on activities and lab exercises, students will develop an increased understanding of digital technologies, ecosystems, and requirements.